lhotari/gradledev-toolbox/vagrant/modernie/README.md

-# Windows boxes for testing
+# Windows box for testing

 Based on instructions from https://gist.github.com/andreptb/57e388df5e881937e62a .